 After they were arrested and put on trial, Capote gained regular access to the murderers, visiting them in prison on numerous occasions.
 It’s this element that allowed him to paint such a morbid picture of the two men behind this crime, making for a unique and intimate account of what played out.

 In Cold Blood

-This went on for a long time too, with Capote becoming infatuated with events – it took seven years for the story to play itself out, Capote running himself ragged waiting for its conclusion (it would be the last full book he wrote, despite it launching him to superstardom).
+This went on for a long time too, with Capote becoming infatuated with events – it took seven years for the story to play itself out, Capote running himself ragged waiting for its conclusion (it would also be the last full book he wrote, despite it launching him to superstardom).

-The emotional drain on its authors, which drove him to considerable distress, didn’t impact on the quality of the text.
+The emotional drain on its writer, which drove him to considerable distress, didn’t impact on the quality of the text.